 I’ve also participated in extensive pedagogical training, ranging from short workshops offered by the Kaneb Center for Teaching and Learning at Notre Dame to a longer, more intensive course on using film effectively in teaching.

-Below are descriptions for courses I’ve instructed.
+Below are descriptions for courses I’ve instructed along with sample syllabi.

-Spring 2020: State Government & Politics
+State Government & Politics Spring 2020 syllabus

 Although the majority of American policymaking happens at the subnational level, most of us know very little about what happens in our state capitals.
 This is concerning given the size and scope of state governments in the U.S., which tax and spend in the billions of dollars and create policies that affect our lives in very tangible ways.
 For example: California, if it were a country, would have the 5th largest economy in the world, with its $3 trillion GDP exceeding that of the UK, India, France, and Italy.
 Still, our schools, media, and popular political discourse focus overwhelmingly on national and international politics, minimizing the importance of subnational government.